AshishSalaskar1/DS_Algo_Playground/Code_Snippets/Go Lang/Notes/basics.md

   - %d -> int
   - %s -> string
   - %f or %.2f -> float with precisions if needed
+  - %T -> type of the variable
+  -
 - `fmt.Sprintf(....)` -> form the print string but assign back to a variable

 ##### IF CONDITION